jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (b) where more than minor residual impacts on protected wildlife cannot be avoided, minimised, or remedied, ensure that they are offset or compensated for where possible and appropriate; and
   (c) take into account, as the case may be, the New Zealand Threat Classification System or any relevant international conservation agreement that may apply in respect of the protected wildlife that is to be covered by the approval.

-### 7 Status of wildlife approval and variation of wildlife approval
+### 7 Status of wildlife approval and variation, replacement, or transfer of wildlife approval
 (1) A wildlife approval granted under this Act—
   (a) has force and effect for its duration, and according to its terms and conditions, as a lawful authority for the purposes of Part 5 of the Wildlife Act 1953 for the act or omission for which the approval was granted; and
   (b) is treated as if it were granted under that Act.
-(2) The Director-General of Conservation may at any time vary or replace a wildlife approval referred to in subclause (1) on application by the holder of the approval.
+(2) The Director-General of Conservation may at any time vary, replace, or transfer a wildlife approval referred to in subclause (1) on application by the holder of the approval.
 (3) For the purposes of subclause (2),—
   (a) the information required to be submitted to the Director-General is the information specified in clause 2(1); and (b) the Director-General must decide the application for the variation or replacement and set any conditions in accordance with clauses 5 and 6 as if the application were for a Wildlife Act approval and as if the references in clauses 5 and 6 to the panel were to the Director-General; and